American Zoot Shooters Association (AZSA) Rules

 7. Any pistol and rifle rounds fired from an elevated gun that leave the range will result in an automatic match DQ!
 All pistol and rifle rounds must never leave the range and should always impact a berm or a safe backstop.

-10. AZSA is a multiple gun sport.
+9. AZSA is a multiple gun sport.
 Based on course design, guns may be abandoned during a “caper”.
-Abandoned guns must be left in a safe condition.
-It is permitted to abandon a gun without unloading it first if a host club provides a safe area to do so.
-After a caper is complete, the shooter, RO and score keeper must retrieve all abandoned guns and unload them.
+It is permitted to abandon a gun without unloading it first, host clubs are expected to design capers in such a way that this can be done and provide a safe area to do so.
+Abandoned guns must be left in a safe condition (action open or closed with safety engaged .)
+After a caper is complete, the shooter must retrieve all abandoned guns and unload them under the direction of the RO.
 No other persons may be downrange during this action.

 AZSA is a costuming sport.
 All AZSA shooting participants MUST wear a costume!
 Costumes may not hinder a shooter’s ability to safely handle a gun or participate in any way at an AZSA match (ladies, if your costume includes high heel shoes and it is unsafe to wear them, please exchange them before you shoot a caper).
 Guns and holsters are part of a shooter’s costume.
 Please make an honest attempt to assure that your equipment looks authentic.
-No athletic shoes or modern race-type holsters!
-A shooter’s costume may reflect any type of person from the 1920s-1930s.
-A shooter’s costume becomes his character.
-A shooter’s character takes on a persona of either good or bad.
+No modern athletic shoes or race-type holsters!
+A shooter’s costume may reflect any type of person from the 1920s-1940s.
 Shooters should use character names and AZSA members must have them.
 A registered character name may only go to one AZSA member.
 No variations of character names will be accepted if it is already in use by another AZSA member.
 AZSA is not a military reenactment sport.
 Think…“cops and robbers”.
-If military uniforms are used they must reflect a prohibition era enforcement action preformed by US or bordering countries military personnel (eg, Royal Canadian Mounted Police, Mexican Federales or US Coast Guard).
+If military uniforms are used they must reflect a prohibition era enforcement action preformed by military personnel (eg, Royal Canadian Mounted Police, Mexican Federales or US Coast Guard).

 Guns and Ammunition – Period Correct Principle & Ten Foot Rule

-Any .30 caliber or larger caliber pistol, .30 caliber or larger pistol cartridge firing rifle (straight cased; eg, .351 Winchester) and 20 gauge or larger shotgun produced before 1949 or replica of such may be used as primary guns in AZSA matches.
+Any .30 caliber or larger caliber pistol, .30 caliber or larger pistol cartridge firing rifle (or straight cased rifle rounds; eg, .351 Winchester) and 20 gauge or larger shotgun produced before 1949 or replica of such may be used as main match guns in AZSA matches.
 Remember, this is a 1920s-1940s costuming sport and the AZSA has a principle of being period correct but a ten foot rule applies.
 A general check for adhering to the period correct principle is that the gun looks correct from ten feet away.
 We do not feel there is a need to scrutinize a shooter’s gun unless it has been modified to a point where it does not properly reflect the time period or it lends a competitive advantage to the shooter.